AlexJones0/obfusCate/README.md

 ### **4.2.
 Documentation**

 Much of the project's functionality is created by extending the pycparser Abstract Syntax Tree (AST) `NodeVisitor` class, which defines an interface for in-order traversal of ASTs.
-This defined **49 unique methods** for visiting each AST node class - as such, documentation of these methods tend to be very repetitive and regurgitative within such classes, and as such provided explanation will primarily focus on what the method does *aside from* simply traversing the AST, with mention to its traversal only being discussed if necessary (e.g. using a different traversal order).
-This allows documentation to focus on key specifics and implementation details, and reduces repetitiveness - I focus on clarity, readability, and brevity.
+This defined **49 unique methods** for visiting each AST node class - as such, documentation of these methods tend to be very repetitive and regurgitative within such classes, and as such provided explanation will primarily focus on what the method does *aside from* simply traversing the AST.
 For any such `NodeVisitor` subclass, be aware that methods prepended by `visit_` are for visiting a specific AST node class, such as e.g. `visit_FuncDef`, traversing that node.

 Documentation regarding the creation of this project, its motivation, background research, design decisions, management, evaluation and such can be found in the supporting final dissertation report pdf.
 Please see there for more detail.
 A `bugs.md` file is also included to provide more detailed documentation of the few specific known issues that cannot be easily fixed.
-This `README.md` file also contains some helpful documentation to get you started using the documentation.
+This `README.md` file also contains some helpful documentation to get you started using the program.
 Apart from that, all other documentation can be found within file-, function- and statement-level comments throughout the code.

 <br></br>

 ## **5. Testing**
 ----
-Continuous integration with Github Action assures me that the code definitely runs on the latest Mac, Ubuntu and Windows images, but I've only been able to manually test on **Windows 11**, **Rocky Linux** and **Ubuntu** - so no guarantee there are no OS-specific issues on other systems.
+Continuous integration with Github Action assures me that the code definitely runs on the latest Mac, Ubuntu and Windows images, but I've only been able to manually test on **Windows 11** and **Rocky Linux** - so no guarantee there are no OS-specific issues on other systems.
 At the very least given that the tests pass it is likely that at least the CLI version should work on most systems.

 <br>